 Figure 11 shows the amount of time required by the MLRB algorithm relative to the time required by the MLkP algorithm for 256-way partitionings.
 From this graph we see that MLkP is usually two to four times faster than MLRB.
-In particular, for moderate size problems, MLkP is over three times faster while for the larger problems, MLkP is over four times faster.
+In particular, for moderate size problems, MLkP is over three times faster, while for the larger problems, MLkP is over four times faster.
 The actual run times for a 256-way partitioning is shown in Table 4.
-From this table we see that even the larger problem (448000 vertex mesh of GM's Saturn car) is partitioned in under 40 seconds.
+From this table we see that even the larger problem (448,000 vertex mesh of GM's Saturn car) is partitioned in under 40 s.

-Figures 12 and 13 present the relative quality and run-time, respectively, of MLkP with respect to multilevel spectral bisection (MSB) [1].
+Figures 12 and 13 present the relative quality and run time, respectively, of MLkP with respect to multilevel spectral bisection (MSB) [1].
 From these figures we see that for all the graphs, MLkP produces better partitionings than MSB.
 In some cases MLkP produces partitionings that cut over 70% fewer edges than those cut by the MSB.
-Furthermore, from Figure 13 we see that MLkP is up to two orders of magnitude faster the MSB.
+Furthermore, from Fig. 13 we see that MLkP is up to two orders of magnitude faster than the MSB.

 The graph partitioning package Chaco 2.0 [11, 12] also implements multilevel quadrisection and octasection partitioning algorithms.
-Chaco uses random matching during coarsening, and spectral quadrisection and octasection methods to directly divide the coarsest graph into four and eight pieces, respectively3 [10].
-The key difference between our scheme and the one implemented in Chaco's recursive octasection is that their Kernighan-Lin refinement
+Chaco uses random matching during coarsening and spectral quadrisection and octasection methods to directly divide the coarsest graph into four and eight parts, respectively6 [10].
+The key difference between our scheme and the one implemented in Chaco's recursive octasection is that their Kernighan-Lin refinement algorithm is direct generalization of the 2-way refinement algorithm to handle both 4- and 8-way refinement.
+For example, in the case of 8-way refinement, their algorithm uses 8×7 priority queues for all the different types of moves.
+This algorithm is significantly slower than either the greedy or global Kernighan-Lin refinement algorithms used by our multilevel k-way partition.
+In fact, Chaco's recursive octasection is not any faster than its recursive bisection.
+Furthermore, Chaco's recursive octasection is even more expensive to generalize beyond 8-way refinement.

-3Chaco also has recursive bisection scheme that is similar to MLRB.